Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Notations and preliminary results

 \section{Notations and preliminary results}

-A graph class $\cal{A}$ is {\em hereditary} if for each $G\in \cal{A}$ we have $H\in \cal{A}$ for each induced subgraph $H$ of $G$.
+A graph class $\cal{A}$ is called {\em hereditary} if for every graph $G \in \cal{A}$, every induced subgraph $H$ of $G$ also belongs to $\cal{A}$.
 Every class of graphs characterized by a list of forbidden induced subgraphs is a hereditary class; in particular, the class of ($P_6$, apple, torch)-free graphs is hereditary.

-The following two lemmas will be used in our proof.
+For a graph $G$, if $\chi(H)<\chi(G)$ for every proper induced subgraph $H$ of $G$, then we say $G$ is {\em vertex-critical}.

+In our proof, we will rely on the following two lemmas, which provide essential support that will be referenced and utilized throughout our argumentation.

 \begin{lemma}{\em\cite{C76,CLR22,K80}} Let $\cal{G}$ be a hereditary class of graphs.
 If the Borodin-Kostochka conjecture is false for some $G\in \cal{G}$, then it is false for some $G\in \cal{G}$ with $\Delta(G)=9$. \end{lemma}